What Is The Via Dolorosa?

 Next to the Ecce Homo Arch is the Ecce Homo Convent of the Sisters of Our Lady of Zion.
 The convent entrance is located near the corner of the Via Dolorosa, and a narrow alley called The Nuns Ascent.

-Underneath the convent, there are stone pavings which were once claimed to be the Lithostrotos (Stone Pavement), where Pontius Pilate had his judgment seat (John 19:13).
+Underneath the convent, there are stone pavings that were once claimed to be the Lithostrotos (Stone Pavement), where Pontius Pilate had his judgment seat (John 19:13).

 Judging by the mass hysteria and sobbing by many of the Christian pilgrims when we were there, many Christians still do.